 - Fast breathing.

 The physical symptoms are partly caused by the brain which sends lots of messages down nerves to various parts of the body when you are anxious.
-The nerve messages tend to make the heart, lungs and other parts of the body work faster.
-In addition, you release stress hormones, such as adrenaline (epinephrine), into the bloodstream when you are anxious.
-These can also act on the heart, muscles and other parts of the body to cause symptoms.
+When you are anxious you release stress hormones, such as adrenaline (epinephrine), into the bloodstream.
+These act on the heart, muscles and other parts of the body to cause symptoms, such as a thumping heartbeat and sweaty palms.

 Anxiety is normal in stressful situations and can even be helpful.
 For example, most people will be anxious when threatened by an aggressive person, or before an important race.
 The burst of adrenaline (epinephrine) and nerve impulses which we have in response to stressful situations can encourage a 'fight or flight' response.